UNDP-Data/data-repo-template/README.md

     * The schema file must have the same base name and a `.json` extension.
     * If no schema exists, the data file is considered valid by default.
 * Validates the data against the schema.
-* Logs success or details of any validation errors.
+* Logs success or details of any validation errors in log file [here](./validation.log).

 ### 📐 Schema format